bobvortix/s-dev-test/README.md

 ## Description

-- Simple RWD with minimal, no library MVC JavaScript.
+- Simple RWD with minimal MVC JavaScript.
 - No libraries/frameworks/external dependencies (except for polyfills).
 - No CSS pre-processor such as Sass/LESS etc.
 - Wrap JSONP code into Flickr API for the ability to extend functionality and take away complication of JSONP handling.